Lukiškės Prison: World War II

-Post-Soviet era
+Independent Lithuania

 The prison was the site of Lithuania's last execution in 1995.

 As of 2007, it housed approximately 1,000 prisoners and employed around 250 prison guards.
 Most prisoners there were under temporary arrest awaiting court decisions or transfers to other detention facilities, but there was also a permanent prison with about 180 inmates; about 80 of whom were serving life terms.
 After more than a century of continuous service, the prison suffered from overcrowding and was in need of improvements.

 In 2009, the European Committee for the Prevention of Torture reported "several allegations from prisoners concerning physical ill-treatment inflicted by staff" and that conditions in the parts of the complex that had not been recently renovated had "deteriorated to the extent that they could be described as deplorable."

 According to a 2014 plan, the prison was to be relocated to Pravieniškės by 2018.
 The prison was officially closed on 2 July 2019.
 After its closure, it became open to the public for tours.

 Post-closure

-Followings the closure of the prison, the complex was turned into a cultural centre.
+Following the closure of the prison, the complex was turned into a cultural centre.
 In 2020, it was used as filming location for the fourth season of Stranger Things.
 Later that year, the Lithuanian government announced that part of the complex would be sold.
 In 2022, the Vilnius tourism agency announced that a Stranger Things-themed cell in the complex would be available to rent on Airbnb.
 This drew controversy from various groups who felt that it overlooked the prison's role in WWII.

+Currently the prison complex is popular for concerts and movie screenings.
+Food court and a bar is also operating and open to citizens and city guests.
+Guided tours are available in various languages.